with the Scroll of Honor 2010

 Seattle Branch, RSCDS

-The Branch is a not-for-profit corporation of the
+The Seattle Branch is a nonprofit corporation in the

 State of Washington.
 All members of the Branch are members of the